pickyourtrail_logo

 4. Tourism/thailand/places To Visit In Phuket

-5. Phuket Old Town Travel Guide 2026: Best Things to Do, Hidden Cafés & Walking Itinerary
+5. Phuket Old Town Guide 2026: Best Things to Do, Hidden Gems & Walking Tour

-Phuket Old Town Travel Guide 2026: Best Things to Do, Hidden Cafés & Walking Itinerary
+Phuket Old Town Guide 2026: Best Things to Do, Hidden Gems & Walking Tour

 Phuket Old Town

+Located in the heart of Phuket Town, around 30–40 minutes from Patong and 40–60 minutes from Phuket International Airport, the Old Town can easily be explored in half a day.
 Whether you’re hunting for Instagram spots, authentic Thai flavours, a relaxed walking experience or the best Phuket family packages, this Old Town has something for every traveller's need.
-This guide uncovers the best places in Phuket Old Town, the best time and insider tips to help you experience it like a traveller, not a tourist.
+This guide covers everything you need to plan your visit, including the best things to do in Phuket Old Town, must-visit cafés, local food to try, shopping spots, a half-day walking itinerary, travel tips, and common mistakes to avoid.

 Reasons to Visit Phuket Old Town